danb35/freenas-iocage-nextcloud/README.md

 * DATABASE: Which database management system to use.
 Default is "mariadb", but can be set to "pgsql" if you prefer to use PostgreSQL.
 * INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 * VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.
+* CERT_EMAIL is the email address Let's Encrypt will use to notify you of certificate expiration, or for occasional other important matters.
+This is optional.
+If you **are** using Let's Encrypt, though, it should be set to a valid address for the system admin.

 If you're going to open ports 80 and 443 from the outside world to your jail, do so before running the script, and set STANDALONE_CERT to 1.
 If not, but you use a DNS provider that's supported by Caddy, set DNS_CERT to 1.
 If neither of these is true, use either NO_CERT (if you want to run without SSL at all) or SELFSIGNED_CERT (to generate a self-signed certificate--this is also the setting to use if you want to use a certificate from another source).